Wedding Bands

 A hand inscription is an excellent way to make a wedding band special.
 An inscription is usually hidden inside the ring.
 On occasion, it can be on the outside for the whole world to see.

 Engraving is done when the band is finished and polished.
 Therefore, it’s a good idea to try the band to ensure the perfect fit.
-Adjusting the size can damage the engraving, so it might need to be re-done.
+Adjusting the size can damage the engraving, so it might need to be done again.
 Decorative engraving is done to hide and beautify exposed metal surfaces.
 It is often done on the top and the sides of a band.

 Wedding bands often carry a personal inscription immortalizing the couple’s feelings towards each other.
 Usually, it is a line from a poem, a verse from a favorite Holy book, a Chinese letter from a takeout menu, or anything else deeply meaningful to both parties.

-The limited space inside the band already taken up by stamps and hallmarks calls for a short, abbreviated version of an endearment.
+The limited space inside the band, already taken up by stamps and hallmarks, calls for a short, abbreviated version of an endearment.
 A couple of short words will do.

 Engraving the wedding date is popular and even helpful.
 It can prevent those embarrassing moments in a couple’s life when a spouse forgets an anniversary.